 Of course, this costs more than going on your own.
 But if you find all the practicalities too overwhelming and just want to enjoy your day without having to worry about anything, it might be worth it.

 TIP: If you are planning to hike Pulpit Rock in the lower season (and definitely if you want to go in winter!), then I recommend going with a guide.
-Here you can find all the best options for the guided hikes.
+Here you can find all the best options for guided hikes.

 Practical information for hiking to Pulpit Rock